-At Bonduel, we believe that students must be willing to accept reasonable rules and regulations or be willing to accept the consequences for not doing so.
+We believe students must be willing to accept reasonable expectations and the consequences of not following those expectations.
 The co-curricular policies are based on this philosophy.
 The athletic policies are closely aligned with the regulations set forth by the Wisconsin Interscholastic Athletic Association.
 A signed co-curricular form needs to be on file in the high school office prior to any practice or participation in the co-curricular activity.